Scale-invariant spin dynamics and the quantum limits of field sensing: Conclusions

-\PRLsection{Conclusions} We have identified a new kind of quantum sensing limit, one that applies to dimensioned physical quantities such as length or field strength, but which makes reference neither to available quantum resources such as particle number, nor to implementation-dependent scale factors such as the sensing particles' wavelength or transition frequency.
-For spin-precession sensors, the limit is a consequence of {scale-invariance} in the self-decoherence dynamics of spin-ensembles. {For sensors employing fixed, randomly-placed spins, the limiting ``energy resolution per bandwidth'' is near the reduced Planck constant, a result that coincides with the limit for dc-SQUID sensors.}
+We have identified a new kind of quantum sensing limit, one that applies to dimensioned physical quantities such as length or field strength, but which makes reference neither to available quantum resources such as particle number, nor to implementation-dependent scale factors such as the sensing particles' wavelength or transition frequency.
+For spin-precession sensors, the limit is a consequence of scale-invariance in the self-decoherence dynamics of spin-ensembles. {For sensors employing fixed, randomly-placed spins, the limiting ``energy resolution per bandwidth'' is near the reduced Planck constant, a result that coincides with the limit for dc-SQUID sensors.}

-{Why such a limit would fall so close to the quantum of action is an intriguing open question.
-We note that unlike many quantum limits derivable from the geometry of quantum states \cite{BraunsteinPRL1994}, this one appears to involve in a fundamental way the dynamics of open quantum systems: } it describes the rate at which entropy enters the initially well-ordered spin degrees of freedom from the center-of-mass (cm) degrees of freedom.
-We leave for future work the interesting question of whether the limit can be ``beaten'' by dynamical decoupling of interacting spins \cite{PhamPRB2012}, or by using spin ensembles with reduced cm entropy, e.g. spinor Bose-Einstein condensates \cite{PalaciosNJP2018} or microscopically-ordered spin systems.
+Why such a limit would fall so close to the quantum of action is an intriguing open question.
+Regarding this, we make the following observations: Previous quantum sensing limits for open quantum systems \cite{HuelgaPRL1997, EscherNP2011, Demkowicz-DobrzanskiNC2012} have considered non-interacting spins that experience decoherence due to independent coupling to a reservoir.
+These models arrive to limits of the form $\langle \delta X^2 \rangle \propto 1/N$, where $X$ is a quantity to be sensed.
+The limit here is both more restrictive, in the sense that it does not allow arbitrarily good sensing in the $N\rightarrow \infty$ limit, and of a qualitatively different origin.
+Here the decoherence occurs not because the spins each interact with a reservoir, but rather because the sensing spins interact with each other.
+More precisely, the dipole-dipole coupling allows disorder in the centre-of-mass degrees of freedom to enter the spin degrees of freedom.
+As the new limit intrinsically involves an interacting many-body system, one might hope for insights from the theory of open quantum many-body systems.
+To our knowledge the problem has not be discussed in that context.
+We leave for future work the interesting question of whether the limit can be ``beaten'' by dynamical decoupling of interacting spins \cite{PhamPRB2012, ChoiARX2019, ZhouARX2019}, or by using spin ensembles with reduced centre-of-mass entropy, e.g. spinor Bose-Einstein condensates \cite{PalaciosNJP2018} or microscopically-ordered spin systems.